Granzyme B: Structure

-In humans, granzyme B is encoded by GZMB on chromosome 14q.11.2, which is 3.2kb long and consists of 5 exons.
+In humans, granzyme B is encoded by GZMB on chromosome 14q11.2, which is 3.2kb long and consists of 5 exons.
 It is one of the most abundant granzymes of which there are 5 in humans and 10 in mice.
 Granzyme B is thought to have evolved from a granzyme H related precursor and is more effective at lower concentrations than the other granzymes.

 The enzyme is initially in an inactive precursor zymogen form, with an additional amino terminal peptide sequence.
 This sequence can be cleaved by cathepsin C, removing 2 amino acids.
 Cathepsin H has also been reported to activate granzyme B.

-Granzyme B's structure consists of two 6 stranded β sheets with 3 trans domain segments.
+Granzyme B's structure consists of two six-stranded β sheets with three trans domain segments.
 In the granules of cytotoxic lymphocytes the enzyme can exist in two glycosylated forms.
 The high mannose form weighs 32kDa and the complex form, 35kDa.

 Granzyme B contains the catalytic triad histidine-aspartic acid-serine in its active site and preferentially cleaves after an aspartic acid residue situated in the P1 position.
 The aspartic acid residue to be cleaved associates with an arginine residue in the enzyme's binding pocket.

 Granzyme B is active at a neutral pH and is therefore inactive in the acidic CTL granules.
 The enzyme is also rendered inactive when bound by serglycin in the granules to avoid apoptosis triggering inside the cytotoxic T cells themselves.

 Delivery

 Granzyme B is released with perforin which inserts into a target cell's plasma membrane forming a pore.
 Perforin has a radius of 5.5 nm and granzyme B has a stokes radius of 2.5 nm and can therefore pass through the perforin pore into the target to be destroyed.

-Alternatively, once released, granzyme B can bind to negatively charged heparan sulphate containing receptors on a target cell and become endocytosed.
+Alternatively, once released, granzyme B can bind to negatively charged heparan sulfate containing receptors on a target cell and become endocytosed.
 The vesicles that carry the enzyme inside then burst, exposing granzyme b to the cytoplasm and its substrates.
 Hsp-70 has also been linked to aiding granzyme B entry.

 Granzyme B has also been proposed to enter a target by first exchanging its bound serglycin for negative phospholipids in a target's plasma membrane.
 Entry then occurs by the less selective process of absorptive pinocytosis.